 Pension funds have been so far exempt from the clearing obligations under EMIR.
-However, the temporary exemption, extended by the European Commission on two occasions, is expected to finally expire on 18 June 2023.
+However, the temporary exemption, extended by the European Commission on two occasions, finally expired on 18 June 2023.

 4 Insolvency / Bankruptcy

 4.1 In what circumstances of distress would a default and/or termination right (each as applicable) arise in your jurisdiction?